 Turning in your Capstone

-There are two Capstone Turn In Days:
+There are multiple Capstone Turn In Days (see timelines for dates):

 The Turn In Process

 I. First, take our exit/grad survey (link below) to proceed to the Capstone turn-in form.

 II.
 Next, submit your Capstone via our turn-in form:

 - Electronic version of your final written Capstone (10 MB limit),

 - Any supplemental files to be uploaded (10 MB limit)

 - or links to large files that exceed the limits above, or supplemental materials (external websites, YouTube videos, Dropbox files etc...)

 III.
 Next, head over to the Honors office and hand in the physical copy of your title page signed by your Advisor and your Honors Reader: Download the title page template here (Word download; the Honors director signs it after you turn it in.)